Didcot power stations

 Didcot power station (Didcot B Power Station) is an active natural gas power plant that supplies the National Grid.
-A combined coal and oil power plant, Didcot A, was the first station on the site which opened in 1970 and was demolished between 2014 and 2020.
+A combined coal and oil power plant, Didcot A, was the first station on the site, which opened in 1970 and was demolished between 2014 and 2020.
 The power station is situated in Sutton Courtenay, near Didcot in Oxfordshire, England.
-Additionally Didcot OCGT is a gas-oil power plant, originally part of Didcot A and now independent that continues to provide emergency backup power for the National Grid.
+Didcot OCGT is a gas-oil power plant, originally part of Didcot A and now independent.
+It continues to provide emergency backup power for the National Grid.

 A large section of the boiler house at Didcot A Power Station collapsed on 23 February 2016 while the building was being prepared for demolition.
 Four men were killed in the collapse.
 The combined power stations featured a chimney, demolished in 2020, which was one of the tallest structures in the UK, and could be seen from much of the surrounding landscape.
-It had previously had six hyperboloid cooling towers, three of which were demolished in 2014 and the remaining three in 2019.
-RWE Npower applied for a certificate of immunity from English Heritage, to stop the towers being listed to allow their destruction.
+It previously had six hyperboloid cooling towers, with three demolished in 2014 and the remaining three in 2019.
+RWE Npower applied for a certificate of immunity from English Heritage, to stop the towers being listed, to allow their destruction.
 In February 2020, the final chimney of Didcot A was demolished.

 Didcot A

 History

 Didcot A Power Station was a coal and gas-fired power station designed by architect Frederick Gibberd.
-Construction of the 2,000 MWe power station for the Central Electricity Generating Board began during 1964, and was completed in 1968 at a cost of £104m, with up to 2,400 workers being employed at peak times.
+One of the Hinton Heavies, construction of the 2,000 MWe power station for the Central Electricity Generating Board began during 1964, and was completed in 1968 at a cost of £104m.
+Up to 2,400 workers were employed at peak times.
 The station began generating power on 30 September 1970.

 It was located on a 1.2 km2 site, formerly part of the Ministry of Defence Central Ordnance Depot.
 A vote was held in Didcot and surrounding villages on whether the power station should be built.
 There was strong opposition from Sutton Courtenay but the yes vote was carried, due to the number of jobs that would be created in the area.

 The main chimney was 200 m tall with the six cooling towers 114 m each.
-The cooling towers were arranged in two groups of three; these were located to the north west and to the south of the main building.
+The cooling towers were arranged in two groups of three.
+These were located to the north west and to the south of the main building.
 The original design was for eight cooling towers but the consultant architect Frederick Gibberd proposed that the number be reduced to six to mitigate the visual impact of the station.
 The consequent limitation in cooling capability reduced the overall thermal efficiency of the power station.

 English Heritage declined to give listed building status to Didcot A Power Station in 2013.
 Though it recognised there were some interesting features, for example the "carefully designed" setting and Gibberd's detailing, there were better examples elsewhere.
 The station ceased operation on 22 March 2013.